Working for Your Business

 Downtown, and portions of 5th Street and Rivermont Avenue comprise the James River Arts & Culture District.
 Why is an arts district under economic development?
 Because this industry sector is critical to revitalization, business and talent attraction, and tourism.

 The Lynchburg EDA and Office of Economic Development recognize the importance of supporting quality education in a comprehensive economic development strategy.
 That’s why for years we have enjoyed a strong partnership with Lynchburg City Schools, providing educational programs to students that promote entrepreneurship and business acumen.
-We have developed award-winning workforce development and business education programs, including GrowOne, support for the Lynchburg Education Foundation and developing of a kids’ Coding Camp.
+We have developed award-winning workforce development and business education programs, including GrowOne, support for the Lynchburg Education Foundation, and partnerships with the Center for Economic Education at Lynchburg College.

 Neighborhood-Based Economic Development

 What’s happening in our communities depends on what is happening “on the street;” and that includes business and infrastructure development.
-Recognizing the need to engage the entire neighborhood—both residents and businesses—LOED organized partner agencies to deliver a comprehensive approach to economic development that brings all parties together to discuss master planning, infrastructure investments and community needs.
+Recognizing the need to engage the entire neighborhood—both residents and businesses—the Office of Economic Development & Tourism organized partner agencies to deliver a comprehensive approach to economic development that brings all parties together to discuss master planning, infrastructure investments and community needs.